blue67chillout/Microwatt-Based-MInimalx-Debugger/README.md

 ### 2. Booting from SPI Flash

-ASIC systems cannot rely on internal memories for boot, so the SoC must boot from external SPI flash.
+- ASIC systems cannot rely on internal memories for boot, so the SoC must boot from external SPI flash.

-A testbench was created where a SPI flash model is instantiated externally and connected to the SoC.
+- A testbench was created where a SPI flash model is instantiated externally and connected to the SoC.
-This flash model sends SPI signals containing the `.hex` firmware file to the SoC during boot.
+- This flash model sends SPI signals containing the `.hex` firmware file to the SoC during boot.

-The `.hex` file is the binary of the firmware (for example, a UART test program).
+- Made `alt_reset` an external signal to enable boot from flash.
+(Must be driven to High state!)

 ---